-Since the ESS accelerator was designed for the production of spallation neutrons, a number of modifications will be required to enable production of a neutrino beam in parallel with the neutron programme.
-The proposed changes are shown in \figref{fig:ESSnuSB_layout}.
+Since the ESS accelerator was designed for the production of spallation neutrons, a number of modifications will be required to enable production of a neutrino beam in parallel with the neutron program.
+The proposed changes are shown in Figure \ref{fig:ESSnuSB_layout}.

-The ESS will operate using \SI{2.86}{ms} long proton (or $\text{H}^-$ ion) pulses, which would produce neutrino beam pulses of a comparable duration.
-It has been shown that such "long" pulses can not be used for CPV measurement (see Section 6.3.4 in \cite{Alekou:2022emd}) due to the atmospheric neutrino background at the \essnusb{} far detectors: the number of atmospheric neutrino interactions during the "long" pulse would be so high that its statistical fluctuations would be larger than the number of expected beam $\nu_e$ interactions, completely drowning the CPV signal.
-To solve this problem, the ESS pulses will be compressed to \SI{1.3}{\micro\second} which will effectively eliminate the atmospheric background in the far detectors.
+The ESS will operate using 2.86 ms long proton (or $\text{H}^-$ ion) pulses, which would produce neutrino beam pulses of a comparable duration.
+It has been shown that such ``long'' pulses cannot be used for CPV measurement (see Section 6.3.4 in \cite{Alekou:2022emd_arXiv}) due to the atmospheric neutrino background at the \essnusb{} far detectors: the number of atmospheric neutrino interactions during the ``long'' pulse would be so high that its statistical fluctuations would be larger than the number of expected beam $\nu_e$ interactions, completely drowning the CPV signal.
+To solve this problem, the ESS pulses will be compressed to 1.3~$\upmu$s which will effectively eliminate the atmospheric background in the far detectors.

 The proton accumulator ring of \SI{384}{m} in length will be used to compress the ESS pulses.
-This will be done by filling the accumulator ring over many of its periods of circulation and then discharging it towards the neutrino targets in one period, creating a \SI{1.3}{\micro\second} proton pulse.
+This will be performed by filling the accumulator ring over many of its periods of circulation and then discharging it towards the neutrino targets in one period, creating a 1.3 $\upmu$s proton pulse.
 In order to efficiently fill the ring, $\text{ H}^-$ ions will be accelerated by the ESS instead of protons, their two extra electrons will be stripped at the moment they enter the accumulator ring: this will avoid space charge issues which would arise from the electromagnetic repulsion between the protons already circulating within the ring and those being injected.
-The long ESS $\text{ H}^-$ pulse will be chopped into four subpieces in the low energy part of the ESS linac, and each of the subpieces will be compressed to \SI{1.3}{\micro\second} one after another.
-Each of the four compressed pulses will be transferred a separate neutrino target using the switchyard system located between the accumulator ring and the target station.
+The long ESS $\text{ H}^-$ pulse \textls[-15]{will be chopped into four subpieces in the low energy part of the ESS linac, and each of the subpieces will be compressed to 1.3 $\upmu$s one after another.
+Each of the four compressed pulses will be transferred to a separate neutrino target using the switchyard system located between the accumulator ring and the target station.}